scottlawsonbc/audio-reactive-led-strip/README.md

-# Nazberry Pi - Audio Reactive LEDs
+# Nazberry Pi - Dancy Pi: Audio Reactive LEDs

 Original Readme text can be found below.
 You can also go to the main repo for more details.
+This repo has been modified slightly to work only with Python 3+ on the Raspberry Pi.
+I haven't done an integration with ESP8266 yet but still plan to in the future.

+The steps in this repo can be applied globally on your Pi or inside virtual environments like `venv` or `conda`.
+My tutorial does everything globally!

 # Demo
-Here is a demo of my implementation of it.
+Here is the old demo of my implementation of this project.
 I used the standalone Pi set up: [https://www.youtube.com/watch?v=vY4P0MU62X8](https://www.youtube.com/watch?v=vY4P0MU62X8)

 # Tutorial
 A full video tutorial can be found on YouTube at https://www.youtube.com/watch?v=FA9rMkuVmvQ